 - Search area: Contains the grid and text box that are displayed in the standard Search area.
 In addition to containing one row for each policy instance that is associated with the current policy, the grid contains a row with the value No Instance in the Instances column.
 This row exists to support policies that are executed outside of the Policy Manager module. - Details area: Contains a grid that displays one row for each policy execution associated with the policy instance that is select in the grid in the Search area.
 When you select a row in the grid in the Details area, the policy diagram will be modified to show the details of the execution.
-The grid contains the following columns: - Start Time: The date and time that the execution process began.
-The following items are displayed above the grid: Summary: A summary of the execution results (e.g., Errors occurred, no action taken, - ibstont Remetable company and the Detail Caesaed Event named Pump Warning).
-If a , by Event record was created, the corresponding summary will include a hyperlink that - routers relieve to access the Events tab on the Asset Health Manager page. - Actions: Displays only executions that resulted in actions.
-Below the grid, the following options are available that allow you to navigate between Fages of regards in the secution sexisfultant the grid can display in a single view: - Page count: Displays a text box and the text of <#> to the right of the text box, where <#> is the total number of pages available.
+The grid contains the following columns:

+- Start Time: The date and time that the execution process began.
+The following items are displayed above the grid: Summary: A summary of the execution results (e.g., Errors occurred, no action - ு buttonil Refresh is noticle இரு impalies because a created Event named Pump ining).
+If a Policy Event record was created, the corresponding summary will - interdecherup britisthat you can click to access the Events tab on the Asset Health single view:

+Mahager Diagrays only executions that resulted in actions.
+Below the grid, the following options are available that allow you to navigate between pages on estate that allow you to navigate between pages on estate that he grid can display in a

+Page count: Displays a text box and the text of <#> to the right of the text box, where <#> is the total number of pages available.
 For example, in the image in this topic, the page count indicates that page 1 of 1 is displayed.